Apache Flink, Apache Spark, Stream Processing, Real-time Analytics, Data Architecture

 Throughput | Very high (millions events/sec) | Very high (millions events/sec) |

-State Management | Native, optimized for streaming | RDD-based or heap-based |
+State Management | Native RocksDB, optimized for streaming | RocksDB-backed (3.5+) or heap-based |

 Backpressure Handling | Native flow control | Configurable with limitations |

-Memory Model | Managed memory with off-heap state | JVM heap with GC pressure |
+Memory Model | Managed memory with off-heap state | Off-heap with RocksDB (3.5+) or JVM heap |

-Fault Tolerance | Lightweight checkpoints | RDD lineage or checkpoints |
+Fault Tolerance | Lightweight checkpoints | Checkpoints with state recovery |

 Latency Deep Dive

 Flink achieves lower latency because it processes events immediately upon arrival.
 A single record triggers computation through the pipeline without waiting for a batch to fill.
-This makes Flink ideal for applications where every millisecond matters—fraud detection, real-time recommendations, or IoT control systems.
+This makes Flink ideal for applications where every millisecond matters, fraud detection, real-time recommendations, or IoT control systems.

 Spark Streaming's micro-batch approach introduces inherent latency equal to the batch interval.
 Even with intervals as low as one second, this represents a 1000ms minimum latency floor.
 The tradeoff enables higher throughput optimization and simpler recovery semantics.